HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/regular-expressions.md

 // true : 'world' was found in the string
 ```

-String based regular expressions can be writting by creating an actual `EReg` instance:
+Regular expressions with a dynamic pattern can be created by using the `EReg` constructor as follows:

 ```haxe
 var regexp:EReg = new EReg("world", "i"); // case insensitive matching